ipfabric/docs/docs/overview/How_Discovery_Works/troubleshooting_discovery.md

 ## Discovery Settings

 This section describes the Global Settings.
 You can also make adjustments to specific snapshots.
-Changes made to the Global Settings do not apply to previously-run snapshots.
+Changes made to the Global Settings do not apply to previously run snapshots.
 Here are two methods for testing snapshot settings:

 1. Make your changes in the snapshot **Settings** and then try to